activeeos/wireguard-docker/README.md

 ### Configuration

-A volume has to be mounted at `/etc/wireguard` containing a single configuration file with a `.conf` file corresponding to the VPN interface.
+A volume has to be mounted at `/etc/wireguard` containing a single configuration file with a `.conf` extension corresponding to the VPN interface.

 More information about the structure of this file can be found in the